Chemical nomenclature: Type-II ionic binary compounds

 An older system – relying on Latin names for the elements – is also sometimes used to name Type-II ionic binary compounds.
-In this system, the metal (instead of a Roman numeral next to it) has an "-ic" or "-ous" suffix added to it to indicate its oxidation state ("-ous" for lower, "-ic" for higher).
+In this system, the metal (instead of a Roman numeral next to it) has a suffix "-ic" or "-ous" added to it to indicate its oxidation state ("-ous" for lower, "-ic" for higher).
 For example, the compound FeO contains the Fe(2+) cation (which balances out with the O(2−) anion).
 Since this oxidation state is lower than the other possibility (Fe(3+)), this compound is sometimes called ferrous oxide.
-For the compound, SnO2, the tin ion is Sn(4+) (balancing out the 4− charge on the two O(2−) anions), and because this is a higher oxidation state than the alternative (Sn(2+)), this compound is called stannic oxide.
+For the compound, SnO2, the tin ion is Sn(4+) (balancing out the 4− charge on the two O(2−) anions), and because this is a higher oxidation state than the alternative (Sn(2+)), this compound is termed stannic oxide.

 Some ionic compounds contain polyatomic ions, which are charged entities containing two or more covalently bonded types of atoms.
 It is important to know the names of common polyatomic ions; these include: